Momijidani Park in Miyajima, woman on a bridge with umbrella

 Since Japan is a very long country stretching way up north in Hokkaido and down south in the islands of Okinawa, the best time to see fall colors varies based on which region you are in.

-(The photos used throughout this post were taken on November 22.)
+(The photos used throughout this post were taken in November 2022.)

 How to Get to Momijidani Park

-Momijidani Park is located on the island of Miyajima which is in Hiroshima prefecture.
-If you are coming from outside of the area, you will most likely take the Shinkansen to Hiroshima Station, and then switch to a local train or bus to get to Miyajimaguchi Station.
+Momijidani Park is located on the island of Miyajima, which is in Hiroshima prefecture.
+If you are coming from outside the area, you will most likely take the Shinkansen to Hiroshima Station, and then switch to a local train or bus to get to Miyajimaguchi Station.

 From this station, you will catch the ferry over to the island.
-Momijidani Park is located about 20 minutes walk from the ferry terminal.
+Momijidani Park is located about a 20-minute walk from the ferry terminal.

 Momijidani Park – A Spectacular View